 The Separation of Israel by God

 Israel has been a privileged nation.
 They were a chosen people.
 They were separated from the Gentiles, God built a wall around them in their religion.
 But this is what it means, nothing more than this.
 They were a holy people unto the Lord because they were separated from the Gentiles.
-But it is important to note scripturally what it was they were not separated from:
+But it is important to note in scripture what it was they were not separated from:

 - Israel was not separated from the world.
 They remained very much a part of this world.

 - Israel was not separated from the flesh.
 They were never in the Spirit, but rather remained a people in the flesh (John 4:21-23, Rom.
 8:8-9).
-Their unity as a nation was in the flesh – as physical descendants of Abraham with the sign of circumcision in the flesh.
+Their unity as a nation was in the flesh – by birth as the physical descendants of Abraham with the sign of circumcision in the flesh.
 Israel never had a walk of faith, but one by sight and senses.
 Their religion was given to them by God, but it was geared to the flesh.
 It separated them from the other Gentile gods and false worship, but did not separate them from the flesh.

 - Israel was not separated in position from the first Adam.
 Israel always remained in Adam and eventually refused a new position in the second Adam.
 They refused the second Adam altogether.
 By rejecting Jesus Christ they are rejecting the Father (John 15:21-25) and actually rejecting the God they say they worship (John 8:54-55).